aletsmc07/Book-Search-Engine/README.md

-# Social Media API
+# Book Search Engine
-## _API for a social network web application._
+## _A powerfull engine to search your books._

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Command line app that helps you to control of your employees.
+Deployed app to search books and save them.
-- Register or Delete users.
+- Register or sign in in your account.
-- Interact with friends, sharing thoughts.
+- Search books as many as you want.

 ## Content
 - [Features](#Features)